 In 2017/18 academic year, we voluntarily published detailed information on our gender pay gap in line with UK Government legislation from which Scottish universities are exempt.
 This was a clear statement of intent: we will confront inequalities wherever they exist and will be transparent about the progress we are making.

-In keeping with this need for transparency, this academic year we have elected to publish our ethnicity pay gap for the first time, as well as our staff equality and diversity report which details our staff population and promotion success rates against the protected characteristics of gender and ethnicity.
-We have also published our student equality and diversity report which details our student population, attainment, and retention data against the protected characteristics of disability, ethnicity, and gender.
+In keeping with this need for transparency, in 2019 we elected to publish our ethnicity pay gap for the first time, as well as our staff equality and diversity report which details our staff population and promotion success rates against the protected characteristics of gender and ethnicity.
+We also published our student equality and diversity report which details our student population, attainment, and retention data against the protected characteristics of disability, ethnicity, and gender.

 It is clear that there is more work to do.
 We are putting the effort into learning how better to diversify and support our community, and into understanding our areas for improvement.
 From this substantial work we will produce positive and permanent change.